YuuMurasaki/suckless/README.md

 ### Status bar
 - Normally, people use dwmbar or something similar to it.
 But for me, I use a shell script for that job.
+- All the script in ./scripts are meant to be use with dwm